 We will use face-to-face sessions where appropriate and achievable in line with social distancing protocols.
 This will include taking advantage of opportunities to attend or coordinate meetings with key community organisations in the LGA.

 Surveying will be undertaken utilising a variety of methods to ensure we capture a wide range of opinions:

-- Online - Hard copies available at Libraries and Administration Centre - Telephone surveys utilising specialist engagement consultants.
+- Online - Telephone surveys utilising specialist engagement consultants.

-In order to reach our rural communities we will seek to connect with local forums/ village associations and networks via virtual 'kitchen table' conversations.
+In order to reach our rural communities we will seek to connect with local forums/village associations and networks via virtual 'kitchen table' conversations.
 This will provide these groups with an opportunity to facilitate community-led discussions.
 This approach will enable our communities to come together in informal settings to have casual but important conversations.
 It will encourage the sharing of stories and experiences, investigation of solutions to so-called 'wicked problems' - those that are difficult complex and can't necessarily be solved by traditional methods.